 3. Put your best foot forward.

 If he asks or brings it up himself, respond with one or two sentences of a positive nature and sway the topic elsewhere.
-For example: “It was difficult at times, but I learned a lot from that experience” or “Wow, we could talk about that for hours!
+For example, when he asks about your divorce: “It was difficult at times, but I learned a lot from that experience” or “Wow, we could talk about that for hours!
 Let’s put that in the queue for next time…I’d rather talk about your [travels; favorite movies, bands, or plays; preferences in food; or cats vs. dogs…]”